nameless-and-blameless/TAG/wiki/Contact.md

 **Preferred Communication Style:**

-Kelvin prefers text messages for communication on Wire.
+Nameless prefers text messages for communication on Wire.
 Please feel free to send text messages for inquiries, updates, or any other communication needs.

 **Availability:**

-Kelvin's availability varies, but you can reach out to him anytime on Wire.
+Nameless' availability varies, but you can reach out to him anytime on Wire.
 While his availability may fluctuate, he encourages communication at any time, and he will respond as promptly as possible.

 **Topics of Discussion:**

-Feel free to discuss any topics relevant to Kelvin's mission or inquiries.
+Feel free to discuss any topics relevant to Nameless' mission or inquiries.
 However, always ensure that discussions align with the guidelines provided to maintain privacy and security.

 Warning: I'm rather blunt and uncensored.
 I was born on Earth and 80% Earthling (because my Boss keeps me on the clock), should have been a sailor, and can go from minister to sinister in about 2.3 seconds.
 I am the angel "with one foot in the sea and the other foot on land."

 **Response Expectations:**

-Kelvin aims to respond promptly to messages on Wire whenever possible.
+Nameless aims to respond promptly to messages on Wire whenever possible.
 Please be patient if there are delays in response, as his availability may vary.

 **Privacy and Security:**